On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

 As mentioned in the introduction, the proof is an adaptation of the characteristic zero case in \cite{froyshov-inequality}.
-Rather than cutting down moduli spaces of instantons using the first Pontryagin class of the basepoint fibration, we use the second Stiefel-Whitney class.
-If we define $N_\beta^4(0)=0$ and

-for $g\geqslant 1$ then the same technique is applied to the situation of mod 4 coefficients.
-In this case we cut down moduli spaces using the first Pontryagin class of the basepoint fibration, which in $\mathbb{V}_g$ corresponds to the element $\beta$, and we obtain the following inequality.\\
+Replacing $\Z/4$ with other coefficient rings yields similar results, which we comment on below and at various points throughout the article.
+However, Theorem \ref{thm:char4} is all that is needed to prove Theorem \ref{thm:genus2}.\\